-- 1. A service item is determined for the Azure Active Directory subscription. - The service item is tested for each Azure Active Directory subscription and modified if necessary.
-The name of the service item corresponds to the name of the Azure Active Directory subscription. - The service item is modified for Azure Active Directory subscriptions with service items. - Azure Active Directory subscriptions without service items are allocated new service items. - 2.
+1. A service item is determined for the Azure Active Directory subscription.

+The service item is tested for each Azure Active Directory subscription and modified if necessary.
+The name of the service item corresponds to the name of the Azure Active Directory subscription.

+- The service item is modified for Azure Active Directory subscriptions with service items. - Azure Active Directory subscriptions without service items are allocated new service items. - 2.
 The service item is assigned to the Azure Active Directory subscriptions default service category.

-3. An application role for product owners is determined and assigned to the service item.
+One Identity Manager 9.1.1 Administration Guide for Connecting to Azure Active Directory 3.
+An application role for product owners is determined and assigned to the service item.